 Role at FSG

 Philippe has led a variety of engagements on a range of issues including the evaluation of a major global health initiative in Sub-Saharan Africa, the identification of shared value opportunities for an oil & gas client in South Asia, taking a collective impact approach to climate change issues, and developing the strategic orientation of family foundations and large nonprofits.
 His expertise has also been sought after by governments in North America, Latin America, Western and Eastern Europe, Southeast Asia, and the Middle East.

-Philippe has been a strategy consultant for both The Bridgespan Group in San Francisco and for McKinsey and Company in San Francisco and Mexico City.
+Philippe has been a strategy consultant for both The Bridgespan Group and for McKinsey and Company.
 Prior to working in management consulting, Philippe held a research fellowship at the McKinsey Global Institute (McKinsey's independent economics think tank), with a focus on sectorial productivity, innovation, and global economic trends.

 Philippe also was previously employed as an Associate Director at the World Economic Forum (WEF), responsible for directing the economics and finance sessions held at the Davos Annual Meeting and regional WEF meetings.
 He was part of the team authoring WEF's Global Competitiveness Reports, and managed initiatives on corporate governance and global governance.